 By B.R.
 Myers | Melville House | $36.95

 NORTH KOREA is a unique country in world politics, about which so much and yet so little is said.
 The same “facts” are rolled out repeatedly – the ongoing nuclear standoff, sporadic disputes with South Korea and the United States, its entry into George W. Bush’s “axis of evil” – and yet we know precious little about the country itself and its people.
 What is life actually like in North Korea?
 What do North Korean people really think?
 What, despite so many failings, still holds this country together?

 One step down the long road of trying to understand North Korea is to read the state’s propaganda.
 B.R.
-Myers, in a rather unique book, has done precisely that.
+Myers, in a rather unusual book, has done precisely that.
 Drawing on the extensive collection of North Korean propaganda materials available in the Unification Ministry of South Korea, Myers charts a path through posters, nightly news reports, television dramas, short stories, cartoons, history textbooks and even dictionaries in an effort to capture what he calls the “Text” – the official culture and myths surrounding the North Korean leadership, the Workers’ Party and the state.
 The results are provocative and insightful.

 The first and most important insight is simply that propaganda matters.
 Myers properly focuses on Korean-language propaganda aimed at the domestic audience, taking to task Western analysts who simply assume that the English-language bombast aimed at the international community mirrors domestic propaganda.
 The resources dedicated to this domestic propaganda, the diversity of sources in which it appears, and the continuity of a single storyline all suggest that the North Korean leadership is convinced that such domestic propaganda plays a key role, perhaps the key role, in sustaining their distinct social, political and economic system.